nocodb/nocodb/README.md

 ```

 Please Note:
-_fields in Chart API can only take on numeric column as its argument.
+_fields in Chart API can only take numeric column as its argument.

 ## Run dynamic queries